kubesphere/website/content/en/docs/faq/applications/reuse-the-same-app-name-after-deletion.md

    ![delete-secret](/images/docs/faq/applications/use-the-same-app-name-after-deletion/delete-secret.PNG)

-4. In the dialog that appears, input the Secret name and click **OK** to delete it.
+4. In the dialog that appears, enter the Secret name and click **OK** to delete it.

    ![confirm-delete](/images/docs/faq/applications/use-the-same-app-name-after-deletion/confirm-delete.PNG)